kondlekar-yash/blinkName/README.md

 # blinkName
-Blinking my first name in moorse code on a particle argon device
+Blinking my first name in morse code on a particle argon device